passiv/snaptrade-sdks/sdks/csharp/docs/AuthenticationApi.md

 Returns a list of all registered user IDs.
+Please note that the response is not currently paginated.

 ### Example
 ```csharp